McKinley116/Wingman/README.md

 # How will we simulate?
 ROS provides a comprehensive framework for building robotic systems, including simulation capabilities that are well-suited for modeling and testing prosthetic limbs.

+# What libraries may be used.

+OpenCV Documentation: OpenCV is a widely used computer vision library that provides various algorithms and functions for image processing and gesture recognition.
+You can find the documentation and tutorials on the official OpenCV website: OpenCV Documentation

+TensorFlow Documentation: TensorFlow is a popular machine learning framework that you can use for implementing adaptive control algorithms.
+The TensorFlow website provides extensive documentation, tutorials, and examples to help you get started: TensorFlow Documentation

+Qt Documentation: Qt is a cross-platform GUI toolkit that you can use for building the user interface of your software.
+The Qt documentation includes guides, tutorials, and examples for developing GUI applications in C++: Qt Documentation

+Research Papers and Journals: Look for research papers, journals, and articles related to prosthetic limb control, computer vision, and assistive technologies.
+Websites like Google Scholar and IEEE Xplore provide access to a vast collection of academic resources.

+GitHub Repositories: Explore GitHub repositories related to prosthetics, computer vision, and machine learning for inspiration and reference.
+You may find open-source projects and libraries that can accelerate your development process.

+Online Communities and Forums: Join online communities and forums where developers, researchers, and healthcare professionals discuss topics related to prosthetic limb control and assistive technologies.
+Websites like Stack Overflow and Reddit have dedicated communities for these topics.